reiidoda/examen/README.md

 POSTGRES_PASSWORD=<your_db_password>
 POSTGRES_DB=<your_db_name>
 ```
-Use strong, unique values and do not commit this file; Docker Compose will fall back to its own defaults if these vars are unset.
+Keep this file out of git; Docker Compose will fall back to the defaults in `docker-compose*.yml` if these variables are unset.

 2) Backend
 ```